-This paper presents the objectives, design, and analysis of the EROS Window System (EWS).
-EWS is a new trusted window system for the EROS capability-based operating system.
+The EROS Window System (EWS) is a new trusted window system for the EROS capability-based operating system.
 It is a "fresh start" design that provides robust traceability of user volition and is capable (with minor extension) of enforcing mandatory access controls.
-Building on the primitive mechanisms of the EROS operating system, we have created a window system that is a factor of ten smaller than previous trusted window systems such as Trusted X. The implementation provides an efficient, double-buffered display system that significantly reduces the number of resources that must be managed by the display system, and ensures that all resources used in support of a client session are allocated from client resources.
-The implementation is under 4,500 lines of code.
-Future enhancements will include a high-performance 3D graphics rendering pipeline comparable in performance to the direct rendering [15] of X11 or Microsoft's DirectX mechanism.
+Building on the primitive mechanisms of the EROS operating system, we have created a window system that is a factor of ten smaller than previous trusted window systems such as Trusted X. The implementation provides an efficient, double-buffered display system that largely eliminates covert channels from the display system.1 The implementation is under 4,500 lines of code.
+Future enhancements will include a high-performance 3D graphics rendering pipeline comparable in performance to the direct rendering [12] of X11 or Microsoft's DirectX mechanism.
 This enhancement is not expected to significantly increase the size of the security-enforcing code.